Arthur Williams Wright

 Arthur Williams Wright (September 8, 1836 – December 19, 1915) was an American physicist.
 Wright spent most of his scientific career at Yale University, where he received the first science Ph.D. awarded outside of Europe.
 His research, which ranged from electricity to astronomy, produced the first X-ray image and experimented with Röntgen rays.
-He also proved instrumental in securing funding for the first dedicated physics lab building in the United States, the Sloane Physical Laboratory.
+He also proved instrumental in securing funding for the first dedicated physics laboratory building in the United States, the Sloane Physical Laboratory.

 Biography

 Wright was born in Lebanon, Connecticut, to Jesse Wright and Harriet Williams.
 He attended Bacon Academy in Colchester, Connecticut, then graduated from Yale College in 1859.
-In 1861, he completed a dissertation on satellite mechanics at Yale under the direction of Hubert Newton and received a Ph.D., one of the first three awarded by an American university.
-(The remaining two were awarded to James Morris Whiton and Eugene Schuyler by Yale on the same occasion.)
+In 1861, he completed a dissertation on satellite mechanics at Yale under the direction of Hubert Newton, although by the 1960s, the full text of the dissertation was believed to be lost.

+For his work, Wright, received a Ph.D., one of the first three awarded by an American university.
+The other two were given to James Morris Whiton and Eugene Schuyler by Yale on the same occasion.

 He spent two years as a collaborator on the new edition of Webster's Dictionary edited by Yale President Noah Porter.
 After, he became a tutor at Yale, first of Latin from 1863 to 1866 and then natural philosophy from 1866 to 1867.
 He also studied the law and was admitted to the bar in 1868, although he never practiced law.
 From 1868 to 1869, he studied in Germany at the University of Heidelberg and in Berlin.

 After serving as Professor of Physics and Chemistry at Williams College from 1869 to 1872, he returned to Yale, first as Professor of Molecular Physics and Chemistry until 1887.
 In 1883, Yale was able to open the first laboratory in the country dedicated to physics research (the Sloane Physics Laboratory) because of Wright's influence and friendship with Henry T. Sloane and Thomas C. Sloane, siblings and Yale alumni.
 In 1911, a second Sloane Laboratory, also endowed by the Sloanes, was the first building completed on Science Hill.
 They also endowed a fellowship for graduate students at the laboratory.
 From 1887 until his retirement in 1906, he was professor of experimental physics.